SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-12-pfizer-vaccine-efficacy-confidence-intervals.md

 interval tells you the 83% point estimate is worthless: it could be _almost anything_!

 So the second of Gary's questions can be addressed by looking at the Pfizer vaccine efficacy confidence intervals, and seeing if they inspire confidence.
+(Answer: both yes and no.)

 ## The Pfizer vaccine effiacy &amp; its confidence interval, by age cohorts